Hello amazing friends! I am so thrilled you stopped by today!

 This dresser may have taken twice as long for me to complete, but it was so rewarding to see this once loved piece come back to life with each step!

-I’ll be enjoying the day with him, so I’ll be back on Thursday with a much more simple redo from my Post Shut-down Thrift Store Haul:
+I’ll be back next time with a much more simple redo from my Post Shut-down Thrift Store Haul:

 I bought this coaster set with a specific idea in mind…any guesses?